JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 When they need further approval, you need to make it as easy as possible for them to make a strong case to justify the additional salary.
 You could tell them your case verbally, but then you're counting on them to remember everything and convey it to Finance or whoever can approve additional budget for your salary.

-Instead, you're giving them a well-written counter offer email that they can circulate along with their request for additional budget.
+Instead, you're giving them a well-written counter offer letter that they can circulate along with their request for additional budget.
 You will make your own case much better than they will, so giving them your case in writing allows you to make your best case to whoever needs to approve your final salary.

 ## Re-state the job offer